char0n/vladimirgorej.com/_posts/2021-10-14-how-to-migrate-from-querystring-to-url-search-params-in-nodejs.md

 ---

 <p class="lead">
-  Node.js marked the <a href="https://nodejs.org/docs/latest-v16.x/api/querystring.html">querystring</a> as legacy API in version 14.x, and recommends using <a href="https://nodejs.org/docs/latest-v16.x/api/url.html#url_class_urlsearchparams">URLSearchParams</a>.
+  Node.js marked the <a href="https://nodejs.org/docs/latest-v16.x/api/querystring.html" target="_blank" rel="noopener noreferrer">querystring</a> as legacy API in version 14.x,
+  and recommends using <a href="https://nodejs.org/docs/latest-v16.x/api/url.html#url_class_urlsearchparams" target="_blank" rel="noopener noreferrer">URLSearchParams</a>.
   But doesn't give us any clue how to actually migrate.
 This article fills this void and provides a migration guide.
 </p>